Dave-Sterry/Imposter/README.md

  * A code editor of your choice.
 I use VSCode downloaded it [here](https://code.visualstudio.com/)
  *  **Node.js :** You can check if you have Node.js by running `node -v` in the command line.
 If you do not have Node.js please find more information and download [here](https://nodejs.org/en/)
  * you can also install node through Homebrew by running `brew install node` in the command line.
-* **Jest :** If your testing does not run, you may need to install Jest, you can do this by running `npm install jest@24.9.0 --save-dev` in the command line.

 ## **How to get this project**